FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 Combat in Masterstroke is difficult without being on the level of Dark Souls or similar games - it rewards skillful play and knowledge of enemies and their equipment and capabilities.
 Enemies are more varied and challenging.

-- Engarde: The primary combat mod, including features such as dodging.
+- Valahalla Combat: A new, modern take on combat with many features such as timed block, executions, and more.
+- TK Dodge RE: A scriptless remake of TK Dodge, allowing you to dodge while your weapons are out.
 - Archery and Archery Locational Damage: Overhauls the archery system to require more skill and precision.
 - Arena: Rebalances encounter zones to make them more varied and challenging.
 - Heritage Enemies 2: Adds a simply insane amount of variety to enemies you encounter.